Postal voting in the 2024 general election

 What evidence is there that voter fraud exists?

-Postal votes are back in the news, with Reform UK claiming in their 'contract' that “postal voting has allowed electoral fraud”.
-To tackle this, Reform UK have pledged to stop postal voting, except for the elderly, disabled and “those who can’t leave their homes”.
+Postal votes were in the news for another reason during the 2024 election campaign, with Reform UK claiming in their 'contract' that “postal voting has allowed electoral fraud”.
+To tackle this, Reform UK pledged to stop postal voting, except for the elderly, disabled and “those who can’t leave their homes”.

 While there is some evidence of fraud in previous elections, according to the Electoral Commission, the independent body that oversees elections in the UK, “in the past five years, there is no evidence of large-scale electoral fraud”.